TDiazSouble/SpringBoot-Miniube-jenkins/README.md

 run the file to test if it works, go to localhost:8080 in the browser, you should see "Hello spring boot application"

----- build the app
+---- Build the app & test it

 - At the root folder:

 mvn install

-./mvnw package && java -jar target/gs-spring-boot-docker-0.1.0.jar
+java -jar target/spring-boot-docker.jar

----- run the app with docker
+---- Build & run the app with docker

-docker build -t springio/gs-spring-boot-docker .		--> create image with that tag
+docker build -t springboot:lastest .		     --> create image with that tag

+docker run -p 8081:8080 springboot:lastest